1. Home

 3. Rodeos

-4. What laws protect animals in rodeos?
+4. Do laws protect animals used in rodeos?

 Print

-What laws protect animals in rodeos?
+Do laws protect animals used in rodeos?

 Rodeos involve several different events including calf rope and tie (also known as calf roping), steer wrestling, bull riding and bronco riding.
-There are many stresses placed on animals including fear and anxiety as well as risk of injury and death.
+There are many stressors placed on animals including fear and anxiety as well as risk of injury and death.

 Rodeo example one

-The Australian Capital Territory prohibits rodeo events under the ACT Animal Welfare Act 1992.
 Victoria, and to a lesser extent South Australia, have minimum enforceable standards with a whole section on rodeos contained within the animal welfare regulations.
 Key requirements include the need to obtain a permit to conduct a rodeo, a veterinarian to be onsite during the event and a minimum body weight of 200 kg for rope and tie events.
 This effectively disallows young calves from being roped, which is a high-risk event in terms of injury and stress.

 Rodeo example two